 - Prepare the batter.
 Combine the egg whites (not whole eggs!), sugar, almond extract, and vanilla in a small bowl.
 Whip until thick and frothy.
 Fold the coconut into the liquid and mix until it's well coated.

 - Form the macaroons.
 Use a small cookie scoop or a pastry bag with a tip to measure out 1 heaping tablespoon of cookie batter for each macaroon.
 There should be approximately 15 cookies.

 - Bake at 350º for 20 minutes.
 Allow to cool on the baking sheet for at least 15 minutes before transferring to a wire cooling rack.

 Many coconut macaroons are dipped in melted dark chocolate, and you certainly could do that with these.
 They are firm enough to dip and hold together really well.
 We didn't dip ours because it was an extra step, and Allie was proud that she had done them all by herself.

-To dip in chocolate, all you have to do is melt 2 cups of chocolate chips with ¼ cup heavy cream in a microwave safe bowl, 30 seconds at a time.
+To dip in chocolate, make a batch of chocolate ganache using chocolate bars or chocolate chips and dip the macaroons while the ganache is hot. .
 Heat the chips for 30 seconds, stir.
 Heat for another 30 seconds.
 It's necessary to do it in small time increments so that the chocolate doesn't burn.

 I recommend storing these gluten-free cookies in an airtight container at room temperature.
 No need to keep them in the fridge.
 They will stay good for 3-5 days.